tibebit/ghfollowers/README.md

 ## Screens
 The following is a description of the main screens of the application:
 ### SearchVC
 The user uses this screen to search for a GitHub account by entering the username in a textfield.
-Once the "Get Followers" button is pressed, the FollowerListVC gets presented on the screen.
+Once the "Get Followers" button is pressed, the FollowerListVC gets presented on the screen.<br>
 <img src="GHFollowers/Resources/SearchVC-Interface.png" alt="SearchVC-Interface" width="320" height="580">
 <img src="GHFollowers/Resources/SearchVC-Textfield.png" alt="SearchVC-Textfield" width="320" height="580">